Kenneth5259/Kenneth5259.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Latest Update
+  The live deployment has been retired for a wordpress site.
+Wordpress was a faster way to implement CMS for Blog and Portfolio Posts

 ## My Portfolio Website

 Hello!
 My name is Kenneth Carroll and this is the site that is meant to serve as my personal web portfolio by showing off projects I have worked on, being a platform to distribute both an interactive and downloadable resume, and provide access to my software related social medias.